 Drug bingo: EU readies vote for London-based pharma agency

-Nineteen EU governments will slug it out in a series of secret ballots in 10 days' time for the right to host the European Medicines Agency (EMA) once it leaves London after Brexit, EU officials said on Thursday.

-BRUSSELS: Nineteen EU governments will slug it out in a series of secret ballots in 10 days' time for the right to host the European Medicines Agency (EMA) once it leaves London after Brexit, EU officials said on Thursday.
+BRUSSELS: Nineteen European Union governments will slug it out in a series of secret ballots in 10 days' time for the right to host the European Medicines Agency (EMA) once it leaves London after Brexit, EU officials said on Thursday (Nov 9).

-Confirming that none of the cities, from Porto to Helsinki, has dropped out of the running since the contest was opened some months ago, those organizing it confessed they had no idea how long the voting would take during a meeting of the 27 European affairs ministers in Brussels on Monday, Nov.
-20.
+Confirming that none of the cities, from Porto to Helsinki, has dropped out of the running since the contest was opened some months ago, those organising it confessed they had no idea how long the voting would take during a meeting of the 27 European affairs ministers in Brussels on Nov 20.

 "It'll be a bloodbath," said one senior diplomat who has taken part in previous such sessions for the prestige and profit of hosting EU agencies.
 "Everyone will be fighting their corner.
 It will have nothing to do with the merits of these cities."